byronmurg/vtml/docs/variables.md

 ### Where can I use variables

-For all inbult HTML tags (and any tags not starting with x-) all attributes and the body can use variables.
+For all inbult HTML tags (and any tags not starting with v-) all attributes and the body can use variables.

 e.g.
 ```